codesections-personal/codesections/content/blog/raku-manifesto-3/index.md

-Let's do some back-of-the-napkin math: If a software project employs exactly 1,000 software developers, and it spends $100,000 to compensate each one (a significant underestimate, but fine for our napkin) then it has payroll costs of ten million dollars.
-That means that any software project employing thousands of developers will need a business model that can bring in tens of millions of dollars of revenue – and, realistically, a lot more.
+Let's do some back-of-the-napkin math: If a software project employs exactly 1,000 software developers, and it spends $100,000 to compensate each one (a significant underestimate, but fine for our napkin) then it has payroll costs of a hundred million dollars.
+That means that any software project employing thousands of developers will need a business model that can bring in hundreds of millions of dollars of revenue – and, realistically, a lot more.

 As Facebook, Amazon, and Google amply demonstrate, plenty of software projects can make millions or even billions of dollars.
 But plenty of others could never make that type of